lindenb/jvarkit/docs/FixVcfMissingGenotypes.md

     --filtered
       Mark fixed genotypes as FILTERED with this FILTER --fixDP
-      Update/create DP field even if genotype is called but there is no DP
+      Update/create DP field even if a genotype is called but there is no DP
       Default: false
     -h, --help
       print help and exit